-One of his more impressive stretches as a head coach came over the last six seasons where he guided the Hornets to three Big Sky Tournament crowns and a combined 45-13 league mark despite many young faces on the roster and a rash of injuries.
+One of his more impressive stretches as a head coach came over the last seven seasons where he guided the Hornets to three Big Sky Tournament crowns and a combined 53-16 league mark despite many young faces on the roster and a rash of injuries.
 In fact, in 2013, with a roster that consisted of just one senior, Konikov used a singles lineup that included five underclassmen in every match.
 Despite the heavy mix of freshmen and sophomores in the lineup, the team still found a way to go 17-13 overall, 9-1 in the Big Sky, and win both the league’s regular season and tournament championships, not to mention another NCAA Tournament appearance.
-Five of his players received some form of all-conference recognition, including sophomore Marek Marksoo who was named the league MVP.

 The injury bug hit hard during the 2014 and 2015 seasons as Sacramento State saw six of its nine eligible players suffer injuries in 2014, and three more players got hurt in 2015.
 Still, the Hornets managed to combine for a 13-8 Big Sky record with an injury-depleted roster.

 Last season, in 2017, Sacramento State finished with a 13-12 overall record and a third-place finishing 8-3 mark in the Big Sky despite zero seniors on the roster.